Hacking the Fallout Terminal Minigame

 Solving the Fallout Terminal

 All the code for the terminal solver is available on Github here.
 You can also follow along on Google Colab here.
+I'm using almost the exact same code as I did for Wordle except for a few key changes:

 Computing Likeness